Stuartlab-UCSC/hexmap-view/docs/help/menus.rst

 * PDF image of map and/or legend
 * SVG image of map
-* XY coordinates of the nodes prior to force-fitting them into the hexagonal grid.
-They are force-fitted to the grid so that nodes will not be overlapping one another, obscuring colors of nodes underneath.
+* XY coordinates of the nodes prior to *flattening* them on to the hexagonal grid.
+The nodes are flattened on to the grid so they will not be overlapping one another, obscuring colors of nodes underneath.

 Editing the Map